 Among the key features of the Fellows Program are the networking and mentoring opportunities offered primarily through monthly virtual meetings and an in-person convening, hosted by the University of Edinburgh’s Institute for International Cultural Relations in August of 2017.
 The Fellows will continue to work within their own communities, spread out across the globe, as they learn online from each other and from mentors drawn from The Lab’s leadership and Think Tank, made up of thought-leaders, artists, and change-makers from around the world.

 Faisal Abu Alhayjaa, the youngest of ten, was born in the Jenin Refugee Camp in Palestine.
-Faisal participated in UN summer camps when he was a child, which is where he was first introduced to theater.
 Faisal realized his passion for theater after watching the documentary Arna’s Children, directed by Juliano Mer-Khamis.
 When Juliano opened an acting school as part of the Freedom Theatre in Jenin Refugee Camp, Faisal became one of the first students to join. … FULL BIO

 Jumana Al-Yasiri was born in Damascus, Syria.
 She is the daughter of an Iraqi filmmaker and a Syrian-Palestinian actress.
 As a child, she enjoyed accompanying her mother to rehearsals; this is how she first learned that theater can bring understanding and answers to political and social issues, and that what happens on stage has the power to change the lives and perceptions of both the artist and audience. … FULL BIO